WPMedia/klaxon/docs/connecting_to_remote_db_aws_aurora.md

 !.env.*.example # but don't ignore the template
 ```

-Then, as a bootstrapping step, folks can copy the contents of the example file into the real .env file and fill it out with all the :sparkles:secrets:sparkles: like:
+Then, as a bootstrapping step, folks can copy the contents of the example file into the real .env file before filling it out with all the :sparkles:secrets:sparkles: like:
 ```
 cp .env.dev.example .env.dev
 ```